eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/tuto-parser.md

   ```

   It accepts the following arguments:
   * `rawInput`: the raw payload as given to the device factory core.
-Note that the transport that received it might have done some pre-treatment.
+Note that the transport that received it might have done some pre-treatment, for example unzipping data that was compressed for transmission.
   * `parserConfiguration`: configuration for our parser as given in the device factory configuration.
   * `context`: context properties as defined by the transport implementation.